knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 +++
-title = "Taking a look at the Rogers Outage via the CRTC filings"
+title = "Taking a look at the Rogers Outage CRTC Letter"
 +++

 Last week, the CRTC made public a redacted version of the response Rogers filed with answers to the regulators questions.
 I started my career in wireless telecommunications for a competitor to Rogers here in Canada, and wanted to dig through the outage.
 I've been out of the industry for a few years now, but my outdated perspective may be of some use here.